Your voice is needed to fund land and water conservation in the Driftless Area.

 The governor and state legislature must act to renew and strengthen the Knowles-Nelson Stewardship Program in their 2019 budget or it will soon expire.
 They can ensure that we have the tools to care for Wisconsin's land, water, wildlife, and way of life by renewing and strengthening the program.

 You can support the effort by letting your representatives know that renewing and strengthening the program with a TEN YEAR COMMITMENT is essential for Wisconsin.
 We've made it easy for you with the letter-writing tools at the link below.
-Send your first letter now, and we'll provide you with timely messages to send as the budget discussion heats up.
+Click to send your first letter now, and we'll provide you with timely messages to send as the budget discussion heats up.

 For more information about the Knowles-Nelson Stewardship Program, we've provided information and links below.

 Knowles-Nelson is for Wisconsin's water, wildlife, and our way of life.

 Knowles-Nelson provides funds for cities, counties, non-profit groups, and the state to purchase land for conservation.
 It funds essential upkeep and maintenance of our waterways, parks, forests, and trail systems.
 Dozens of Conservancy projects, including the La Crosse Blufflands, Kickapoo Caverns, and New Amsterdam Grasslands, to name just a few, would not be possible without the Knowles-Nelson Stewardship Program.
 The Ice Age Trail across Wisconsin, snowmobile and ATV trails up north, and boat launches on our lakes and rivers all benefit from Knowles-Nelson funding.
 County forests remain working forests open to recreation because of Knowles-Nelson grants.
 Local governments and citizen conservation organizations also receive funds to purchase land for conservation.
 Knowles-Nelson has funded projects in every single county in Wisconsin.
 If there's a natural place in Wisconsin that is special to you, chances are Knowles-Nelson has made it better.

 Knowles-Nelson is bi-partisanship at its best.